 To launch your site you will need a domain.
-If you do not yet have a domain please register a domain through a 3rd party such as Hover or GoDaddy (or other domain provider of choice).
+If you do not yet have a domain please register a domain through a third-party such as Hover or GoDaddy (or another domain provider of choice).

-If you're unsure where your domain is registered you can using one of the following tools to determine where it is registered:
+If you're unsure where your domain is registered you can use one of the following tools to determine where it is registered: